emilypx/appfair.github.io/index.md

 The first place you should look is at the log for the [/appfair/App/actions](https://github.com/appfair/App/actions) that corresponds to your PR (which you should title with your App's identifier).
 The log will identify most common issues, such as an invalid license or e-mail address.

-You can also perform validation of your app by running the `fairtool` from `Terminal.app`.
+You can also perform validation of your app by running the `fairtool` yourself.
 This utility is automatically included with every app that uses the `FairApp` SPM package.
-To validate the package in the current directory for the `APP-ORG` organization name you can run:
+To validate the package using `Terminal.app` for the current directory of the `APP-ORG` organization name, you can run the following (replacing "APP-ORG" with your organization's name):

 ```
-zsh$ xcrun swift run -- fairtool validate --verbose true --hub github.com/appfair --org APP-ORG --project .
+swift run -- fairtool validate --verbose true --hub github.com/appfair --org APP-ORG --project .
 ```

 This command will check both the structure and contents of the current package, as well as check the proper configuration for the `APP-ORG` project.